Healthy Communities - Prevention of Violence Against Women

 We are working with a range of organisations (schools, workplaces and health centres) to make it easier for people to step up when they see violence and to treat women equally and fairly.

-The Barwon Respect Netball Cup is an annual event that works with regional secondary schools (public, private and Catholic) to support students to take the lead in promoting healthy relationships, gender equity and respect.
-Commencing in 2014, it is now in it's fifth year.
+The Respect Cup is an annual event that works with regional secondary schools (public, private and Catholic) to support students to take the lead in promoting healthy relationships, gender equity and respect.

 Year Nine students participate in workshops exploring issues of consent, gender equity, the role of the bystander and the impact of attitudes and behaviours on enabling or preventing violence against women.
 These activities are followed by a mixed round robin netball competition.